TypeStrong/ts-node/website/docs/troubleshooting.md

 ## Understanding configuration

 ts-node uses sensible default configurations to reduce boilerplate while still respecting `tsconfig.json` if you have one.
-If you are unsure which configuration is used, you can log it with `ts-node --show-config`.
+If you are unsure which configuration is used, you can log it with `ts-node --showConfig`.
 This is similar to `tsc --showConfig` but includes `"ts-node"` options as well.

 ts-node also respects your locally-installed `typescript` version, but global installations fallback to the globally-installed